katahiromz/revnu/README.md

-# revnu --- Reversible Numeric by katahiromz
+# revnu --- Reversible Numeric for C++11 by katahiromz

 License: MIT